-While our skippers can from a variety of backgrounds and nationalities, all speak English at a high level, ensuring your charter will not be hindered in any way.
-The charter fleet will also match this standard.
+While our skippers can from a variety of backgrounds and nationalities, all speak English at a high level, ensuring your yacht charter in Croatia will not be hindered in any way.
+Any of the boats from our charter fleet will match this standard.
 Onboard the crewed yacht charter, the vast majority tend to be outstanding communicators who speak superb English.
 Oftentimes, with the skipper being a local to the region in which you’re traveling, knowing the local language can be a big benefit to those on board, but all will also speak English to a level that is more than acceptable.

 How much value does the skipper add to the trip?

 An experienced, fully qualified and commercially endorsed skipper will have a ton of local knowledge to share that can significantly enhance the trip.
 These expert sailors provide many benefits with the ability to recommend the best spots for charter regions, charter types, for mooring, the optimal times to visit certain destinations, where to dine, and more.
+The skipper will also know the charter fleet inside out – skippering Croatia charter yachts is their job, so it comes as second nature.
 They can also teach you new sailing skills or even help you rediscover confidence at the helm while also providing an extra pair of hands when it comes to any difficult chores such as heavy lifting.

 What is Croatia’s weather like?